 Rita’s grade 1 teacher, Mrs. Simm, was very nervous.
 Despite her many decades of teaching, she had never taught someone with a developmental disability.
 She thought she didn’t know-how.
 However, she was willing to give it a shot.
 Mrs. Simm quickly transitioned from fear to joy as Rita made steady progress.

 Mrs. Simm used creative means to stimulate reading.
-She used photos of Rita holding large pieces of bristol board of various colours to learn how to read her colours.
+She used photos of Rita holding large pieces of bristol board of various colors to learn how to read her colors.
 One day, Rita’s mom was surprised to see Rita identifying the letters and numbers on the license plate of the family car.
 Said Mrs. Simm, “Rita works harder than any child in this class.”

 Rita continued in an inclusive setting at school until grade 6.
 It seemed that the best way forward would be to switch over to special education.
 She was being left further and further behind in the mainstream classroom.
 She spent all her time with her educational assistant and not with peers.
 So, Rita changed to a new school and settled in well.